 Every year, VS PINK offers an application to college students in the U.S. and Canada to become one of their campus reps for the upcoming school year.
 Only two reps are chosen from each school, and these two reps curate a team of five students to be their campus team.
 This is currently a program of 250+ students, one of which is me!
 This program allows students to not only be a direct link between their university and VS PINK, but to network and grow relationships with the hundreds of other reps in the program.

-I had the chance to sit down with someone who came before myself in this program, and is now a full-time content creator with a combined audience of over 163.9k followers across TikTok and Instagram.
-Sarah Cuervo focuses on fashion, beauty, travel, and lifestyle, and has had the chance to star in a Coach ad, work with brands like Cynthia Rowley and H&M, and attend influencer events with Revolve, Alo Yoga, Social Tourist, Dior and more.
-It’s giving girlboss.
+I had the chance to sit down with someone who came before myself in this program and is now a full-time content creator with a combined audience of over 163.9k followers across TikTok and Instagram.
+Sarah Cuervo focuses on fashion, beauty, travel, and lifestyle, and has had the chance to star in a Coach ad, work with brands like Cynthia Rowley and H&M, and attend influencer events with Revolve, Alo Yoga, Social Tourist, Dior, and more.

 Emma Blazis: I know you’ve been a content creator/influencer for a few years now, so I just had some questions for you about your journey and your experience within the industry.
 Firstly, when did you start creating content for your platforms, and really taking social media seriously?